-Social Security Disability Insurance (SSDI) — The name says it all.
+What Social Security Disability Insurance (SSDI) Actually Is

 - It’s administered by the Social Security Administration (SSA) — with medical exams handled locally by state agencies to help determine eligibility.

 - It helps only those who have a disability and meet the other eligibility requirements, such as having paid enough into the system via FICA deductions or self-employment taxes.